Claus1/unigui/README.md

 table = Table('Videos', headers = ['Video', 'Duration', 'Owner', 'Status', 'Links'],   rows = [
     ['opt_sync1_3_0.mp4', '30 seconds', 'Admin', 'Processed', 'Refererence 1'],
     ['opt_sync1_3_0.mp4', '37 seconds', 'Admin', 'Processed', 'Refererence 8']
-], value = [0, 1], multimode = false, update = update)
+], value = [0], multimode = false, update = update)
 ```
-table does not contain append, delete so it will be wrawn without add and remove icons.  value = [0, 1] means 0 and 1 rows are selected
+table does not contain append, delete so it will be wrawn without add and remove icons.  value = [0] means 0 row is selected
-so table in multiselect mode. multimode is False so icon switch to single select mode will be not drawn and switching to single select mode is
+in multiselect mode (in array). multimode is False so switch icon for single select mode will be not drawn and switching to single select mode is
-not possible.
+not allowed.